inexorgame-obsolete/wiki-mirror/Platform-Support.md

 ## Official support for operating system
  * Windows 7 and newer (32/64bit)
  * Ubuntu 16.04 (always the latest stable LTS)
- * Fedora 25 and newer (64bit)
+ * Fedora 26 and newer (64bit)
  * Arch Linux (64bit)

-**Notes:** Naturally, every other Linux distribution, which is similar up-to-date should be fine.
-[MacOS support](https://github.com/inexorgame/code/issues/385) is upcoming.
+**Notes:** Naturally, every other Linux distribution, which is similar up-to-date should be fine. [macOS support](https://github.com/inexorgame/code/issues/385) is upcoming.

 ## Official hardware support